25 Best Lakes In Wisconsin: Why We Love Them!

 The area is also a great choice for hunting or wild edibles gathering.
 While there are no designated trails, most outdoor enthusiasts also enjoy hiking in the area.

 Winter activities include cross country skiing and snowmobiling.
-No doubt, a great vacation spot for kids and adults alike.
+No doubt, a great vacation idea in Wisconsin for kids and adults alike.

 RELATED: Best Day Trips from Milwaukee